patrickfan/GenAI4UQ/README.md

 We calibrate input parameter x given y:  `y = x² + θ`, where `θ` represents random perturbations, and quantify the associated uncertainty of input paramter x.

 ### Instructions
+1. In the config.py, modify the following:

+   USE_SYNTHETIC_DATA = True

-1. Run the main script:
+2. Run the main script:
    python main.py
-2. The results, including parameter posterior samples and predictive uncertainty, will be saved in the Results directory.
+3. The results, including parameter posterior samples and predictive uncertainty, will be saved in the Results directory.

 ## Example 2: Calibrating the ELM Model at the Missouri Ozark AmeriFlux Site
 We calibrate the Ecosystem Land Model (ELM) using observational data from the Missouri Ozark AmeriFlux site.
 The objective is to quantify the uncertainty for eight sensitive parameters, given five observation variables.

 ### Instructions
-1. Change to
+1. In the config.py, modify the following:

    USE_SYNTHETIC_DATA = False